-Cabo Wabo is a must-see for anyone who's here looking to party, and most people in Cabo are here to party.
-Owned by Sammy Hagar, Cabo Wabo is a massive complex with giant bars and stages where bands perform, often with Hagar himself.
+Cabo Wabo is a must-see for anyone who's here looking to party - as most people in Cabo are.
+Owned by Sammy Hagar, it's a massive complex with giant bars and stages where bands perform, often with Hagar himself.
 Some of rock and roll's most revered legends come here regularly, either for shows or just to hang out with a crowd that seems to always think it's Saturday night at the Delta Tau Chi.

 2. Hit the dance floor at El Squid Roe